arianaariaei/Tslator/README.md

-# Teslator: A Compiler for TesLang
+# Teslator: A Compiler for TSLANG

 **Teslator** is a compiler for the **TSLANG** programming language, developed as part of the *Compiler Design* course at Babol Noshirvani University of Technology.
 TesLang is a simple C-like educational language featuring basic types, user-defined functions, arrays, conditionals, loops, and string handling.